mainmatter/playbook/workflow/design/process.md

 #### Setting up the stage for collaboration.

 One of the benefits of bringing together people is the potential of many more ideas generated.
 This is a valuable way to make the process accessible to our clients and to help them understand how we approach their user's needs.

+#### Workflow management / Design Iterations and Feedback
+Explain how we capture design iterations and feedback and how this speeds up the process.

+#### Reviews
+Explain what we expect from a client review, in terms of scope and type of input.

+### Execute - Implement